Graduate Students

 Download the Non-Certification Planning Sheet here.

-Advanced Certificate
+OPTION 4: Advanced Certificate (No MA)

 This 26-credit track is for students who already have an MFA/MA in Art or Art History and are seeking NY State Certification in Visual Arts.
 Students in this program pursue a set of prescribed courses that meet NY State Certification requirements and includes one semester of student teaching.
 This program is also appropriate for anyone interested in teaching in community centers, museums, or other spaces for learning.
 This program does not lead to a MA.